scottemac00/Mission-to-Mars/README.md

 # Mission-to-Mars
-Collect, organize, analyze, and visualize website data about Mars weather for future manned and unmanned missions.
-Use Jupyter Notebook, Python Pandas, Chrome DevTools, Beautiful Soup, and Splinter.
+In this challenge I collected, organized, analyzed, and visualized website data about Mars weather for future manned and unmanned missions.

+Using Jupyter Notebook, Python Pandas, Chrome DevTools, Beautiful Soup, and Splinter I was scraped data from the web, cleaned it, and made it presentable via a Pandas DataFrame.

+The analysis at the end of [Deliverable 2](part_2_mars_weather.ipynb) highlights how data scraped from the web can be sorted, filtered, and displayed to support future plans for space travel and Mars surface and orbital activities.